- Deep Dive

 The file must inherit from Search::Elastic::Reference

-and define the following methods:
+and define the following constant and methods:

 include Search::Elastic::Concerns::DatabaseReference # if there is a corresponding database record for every document